-PETA has treated over 600 working donkeys in Petra!
+The PETA-support staff at the Petra Veterinary Clinic has treated over 600 working donkeys in Petra!
 Our veterinary clinic treats donkeys, horses, and other animals who have been injured or overworked while carrying tourists and even trash up the 900 steps to the monastery in the historic city of Petra—all at no cost to the animals’ owners.
 Many of these animals are seeing a veterinarian for the very first time in their lives.

-PETA’s team in Petra has treated animals suffering from:
+The team in Petra has treated animals suffering from:

 - Painful saddle and tack sores